sugarlabs/musicblocks/documentation/README.md

 <img src='https://rawgithub.com/walterbender/musicblocks/master/documentation/sixtyfourthnote.svg'</img>

 As a convenience, blocks for the most common note values are also provided (whole note through 64th note).
-They also create columns in the matrix.
+They are automatically converted into the corresponding *Rhythm* blocks, which can be used to create columns in the matrix.

 If you would like multiple note values in a row, simply use the *Repeat* block clamp or *Duplicate* block clamp.

 <img src='https://rawgithub.com/walterbender/musicblocks/master/documentation/tuplet.svg'</img>